 - Ven a la Luz

-Day 3 – Tulum Ruins, Gran Cenote and Coba Ruins
+Day 3 – Tulum Mayan Ruins, Gran Cenote and Coba Ruins

-I visited the Tulum Ruins on my solo trip to Cancun, but my friends have never been.
-Wanting some culture and fun, we decided to book a full-day tour that included the Tulum and Coba Ruins, Cenote swim, and buffet lunch.
-We paid $75 for everything, but if you’re driving or doing a self-guided Tulum itinerary, it is much cheaper.
+I visited the Mayan Ruins in Tulum my first time in Cancun, but my friends have never been.
+Tulum Ruins is one of the most visited archaeological sites in Mexico.
+Wanting some culture and fun, we booked a full-day tour that included the Tulum and Coba Ruins, a swim at Grand Cenote, and a buffet lunch.
+We paid $75, including an entrance fee to the sites and an English-speaking guided tour, but if you’re driving or doing a self-guided Tulum itinerary, it is much cheaper.

 Day 4 – Tulum City